jasjeev4/jasjeev4/README.md

   - [https://github.com/walley892/museum-app][https://github.com/walley892/museum-app]: I worked on the implementing server to upload musuem artifacts and generate a unique qr code so they may be scanned into the phone apps.

-🔭 I’m currently working on a couple of iOS apps.
+🔭 I’m currently working as an iOS Engineer on the Lowes app.
+I previous worked as an iOS Engineer at ACV Auctions.

 🌱 I’m currently learning: